StuFraser/aqua-ripple/README.md

 ---

 *AquaRipple — built as a portfolio project.
-Water quality indicators are AI-generated from satellite imagery and are not verified by environmental professionals.
+Water quality indicators are derived from satellite imagery and AI interpretation and are not verified by environmental professionals.
 Always check official advisories before making decisions about water use.*